 I originally wanted to study criminal justice.
 When I found out Mizzou didn’t have that as a major, I chose social work simply because at the time I felt that it was the closest major.
 It ended up becoming the perfect choice for me.
 The purpose of social workers aligns with my values as a person and it allowed me to find what I am passionate about.
 I was able to find my right career path by choosing a major that I maybe would have never considered.

-What is your favorite spot to study on campus?
+Where is your favorite place to study on campus?